 A 2001 Peabody Award winner, Ms. Grossman lectures and writes extensively on intellectual property, technology, competition and trade issues.

 Ms. Grossman received her JD, cum laude, from Harvard Law School, and a BA, summa cum laude, from Yale University (Phi Beta Kappa).
 She is admitted to the District of Columbia bar.
-She recently serves as Chairman of the Yale Alumni Fund, which from FYs 2019-2021, provided over $89 million from more than 40,000 donors to provide critical current use resources that sustain Yale’s commitment to leadership in teaching, research and student support.
+She recently served as Chairman of the Yale Alumni Fund, which from FYs 2019-2021, provided over $89 million from more than 40,000 donors to provide critical current use resources that sustain Yale’s commitment to leadership in teaching, research and student support.

 Ms. Grossman also serves as Executive Director of the Coalition for Patent and Trademark Information Dissemination – a coalition of information services and workflow solution providers that offer value-added patent and trademark information services.